 Coffee has very little moisture in it.
 Because of this, you don’t have to worry about it getting freezer burned.
 It will stay fresh for years in the freezer.

 One potential issue with storing coffee in the freezer is that it can absorb smells from other items.
 If you keep your coffee next to leftover steaks, for example, the coffee can get a funky aroma.

-To prevent this, make sure you store coffee in sealed non-permeable bags (won’t let gasses through).
-Some coffee already comes in these bags (the metal-looking bags) and can go straight in the freezer.
-Once you remove the coffee beans from the freezer, make sure you let them get to room temperature before opening.
+To prevent this, store coffee in sealed non-permeable bags (won’t let gasses through).
+Some coffee already comes in these bags (the metal-looking bags) and can go straight into the freezer.
+Once you remove the coffee beans from the freezer, let them get to room temperature before opening.
 Otherwise, they will absorb humidity and start to go bad.

 Option 2: Air-Tight Containers

 Once you’ve opened a bag of coffee, put it in air-tight containers.
 This isn’t the ideal solution for coffee because there will still be oxygen in the container.
 However, it will help slow down the oxidation and gassing-off process.
 If you have a large number of coffee beans, you could even store them in buckets with gamma lids.

 Option 3: Vacuum Sealing